GeonYoon/Ginger/README.md

 # Ginger Test Project

-The link below is the production version of this application using AWS.
+Production version of the application using AWS:
 [Check Production Version](http://ginger-env.3khafvwt37.us-east-2.elasticbeanstalk.com/)

 This is a Ginger Test Project created by ***Geon Yoon***.